Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 First Steps

-Critics of the nuclear agreement have feared the Biden administration would capitulate to Iranian demands to ease sanctions and agree to return to the JCPOA without either Iranian concessions or any commitment to renegotiate a more robust agreement.
-The first indication the administration may be heading in that direction occurred during a meeting of the P5+1 China, France, Russia, the United Kingdom, and the United States; plus Germany.) minus the United States in early April.
+Critics of the nuclear agreement have feared the Biden administration would capitulate to Iranian demands to ease sanctions and agree to return to the JCPOA without Iranian concessions or any commitment to renegotiate a more robust agreement.
+The first indication the administration may be heading in that direction occurred during a meeting of the P5+1 China, France, Russia, the United Kingdom, and the United States, plus Germany.) minus the United States in early April.
 They agreed to convene a meeting in Vienna on April 6, 2021, to discuss bringing the United States and Iran back into compliance.

 A U.S. official said intermediaries would seek an agreement on synchronizing steps to return to their commitments, including lifting economic sanctions.
-Meanwhile, Iranian negotiator, Abbas Araghchi, said no negotiations are required; the U.S. must unilaterally return to the deal and end all sanctions.
+Meanwhile, Iranian negotiator Abbas Araghchi said no negotiations are required; the U.S. must unilaterally return to the deal and end all sanctions.

 During the Vienna talks, the United States and Iran agreed through intermediaries to establish a working group to discuss the lifting of sanctions imposed by President Trump.
 A second working group will focus on how to get Iran back into compliance with the JCPOA.